 Our System is one of the many water distribution systems in New York State that provides drinking water with a controlled, low level of fluoride for consumer dental health protection.
-According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at an optimal range from 0.8 to 1.2 mg/l (parts per million).
-To ensure that the fluoride supplement in your water provides optimal dental protection, the State Department of Health requires that we monitor fluoride levels on a daily basis to make sure fluoride is maintained at a target level of 1.0 mg/l.
-During 2016, monitoring showed fluoride levels in your water were within 0.2 mg/l of the target level, 96 percent of the time.
+According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at an optimal range from 0.8 to 1.0 mg/l (parts per million).
+To ensure that the fluoride supplement in your water provides optimal dental protection, the State Department of Health requires that we monitor fluoride levels on a daily basis to make sure fluoride is maintained at a target level of 0.8 mg/l.
+During 2017, monitoring showed fluoride levels in your water were within 0.2 mg/l of the target level.
 None of the monitoring results showed fluoride at levels that approached the maximum limit of 2.2 mg/l MCL for fluoride.